Haidy-Hosam/Charity-Website/README.md

 ## 📌 Project Description

-**Mohamed’s Legacy** is a non-profit charity association website designed to help children and families in need by providing:
+**Legacy** is a non-profit charity association website designed to help children and families in need by providing:

 - Donation campaigns
 - Charity online store